FDA emergency authorization of blood plasma for Covid-19 on hold, according to the New York Times - KVIA

 “The three of us are pretty aligned on the importance of robust data through randomized control trials, and that a pandemic does not change that,” Lane told the Times.

+Dr. Anand Shah, FDA’s deputy commissioner for medical and scientific affairs, said in an emailed statement to CNN on Wednesday that while FDA and NIH collaborate “on several areas” of the government’s Covid-19 response, NIH is not involved in FDA’s regulatory decisions.

+“In general, NIH is not involved in the decision-making process at the FDA and does not have the entirety of confidential data the FDA uses to make these regulatory decisions.
+We take seriously our mandate to follow the data and science on the review of medical products to prevent or treat COVID-19 based on the agency’s established legal and regulatory standards,” Shah said in the statement.

-CNN reached out to the FDA and was told “per policy, we are not able to comment on whether or not we will take any action regarding emergency use authorization for convalescent plasma.”
+“Per policy, we are not able to comment on whether or not we will take any action regarding emergency use authorization for convalescent plasma and will render a decision at the appropriate time,” he said in part.
+“Of note, the safe use of convalescent plasma remains available to patients through several pathways, including clinical trials, a national expanded access protocol, or through a single patient emergency investigational new drug request.”

 The treatment is created from the blood of people who have recovered from Covid-19, and it has shown success in two other deadly coronaviruses, MERS and SARS.
 It has also been used to treat the flu.